In 2024, the FDA released its long-awaited final rule that reshapes how U.S. medical device manufacturers manage quality.

 This is a relatively tight window.
 Many companies are already starting the transition and waiting until 2026 risks being caught off guard - especially for audits, consulting support, or supplier coordination.

-How can you prepare for the QMSR?
+How can you and your team for QMSR compliance

 I like to think of preparation in phases, with a mix of planning and practical lessons from the trenches.